mcpri3/RFLC-SCP_FutureProjections/README.md

   Generated outputs are located in the outputs/ folder Figures of the paper are located in the figures/ folder

-  The full content of the project can be found on CatIndores, xx \## Content
+  The full content of the project can be found on InDoRES, xx \## Content

 This repository is structured as follow: